tboldagh/quick-root-plots/README.md

 * `n` to make object narrower and
 * `s` shorter
 * `t` taller.
-Capital move directives move by 3 quants, i..e LU is the same as llluuu.
+Capital move directives move by 3 quants, i.e. LU is the same as llluuu.
 # piroot
 Is a wrapper of python + ROOT that allows to execute following comamnds:
 ```